ajpelu/qpyr_dendro/man/ms_1_material_methods.md

 -   Explore long and short term trends in RW :red\_circle: ver correo Guillermo
 -   ANOVA analysis EVI events and populations

+We tested for significant differences between drought events (2005 and 2012) and oak population (northern and southern slopes) for each of the resilience indices.
+Robust two-way ANOVAs were used beacuse original and log-transformed data both did not match the assumptions of normality and homogeneity of variance (Wilcox, 2012).
+Robust measures of central tendency (M-estimator based on Huber's Psi) were used since they were close to mean value in all cases (Wilcox, 2012).
+When running the robust ANOVA test, data were boostrapped 3000 times and trimmed automatically to control the potential influence of outliers (<span class="citeproc-not-found" data-reference-id="Field">**???**</span>, Wilcox (2012)).
+Post-hoc differences were assessed pairwise using a similar boostrap test.
+All the robust ANOVA and post-hoc tests were carried out using the WRS2 (Mair *et al.*, 2017) and rcompanion (Mangiafico, 2017) R packages.
+The level of significance was set at 0.05 and adjusted for multiple comparisons.

 References
 ----------